joetan79/stakewars-iii/challenges/challenge_5.md

 ```
 near call <staking_pool_id> withdraw_all --accountId <accountId> --gas=300000000000000
 ```

->> NOTE: Unlike stake command, amount in unstake and withdraw should be in yoctoNEAR.

 You can check unstaked and available for withdrawal balance of you pool this way: